-Local laws are one of the three different types of laws: federal, state, and local.
+There are three different types of laws: federal, state, and local.
 Local laws are passed by your local government, whether it is your city council or county council.
 Local laws can be your county’s laws or city or municipality’s laws.
 Local laws apply only within the specific county or city governed by the body that passed the laws.

 Remember, state and federal laws still apply.
 So, you will need to review these laws within the larger context of Maryland state laws and federal laws.

 For most Maryland counties, you can view the county’s laws online.
 Many municipalities also have their local laws available online.
 The Thurgood Marshall State Law Library has a directory of county codes and city/municipal codes that provides links to the laws available online.

 If your county or city does not have its laws available online, you can contact the county or city government directly for this information.
 The Maryland Archives provides a directory of county governments.